-Water, Sanitation and Hygiene (WASH) Specialists support the implementation of WASH projects with the aim of reducing health risks for affected populations in the areas of water, sanitation and hygiene.
-The WASH Specialist is both expected to be able to give specialized technical support, conduct situational analyses in the field and take sectorial leadership.
-Cooperation and coordination with local governments, UN agencies and other NGOs a vital elements as well as being able to do financial priorities and reports.
+Water, Sanitation and Hygiene (WASH) Specialists support the implementation of WASH projects with the aim of reducing health risks for affected populations in the areas of water, sanitation, and hygiene.
+The WASH Specialist is both expected to be able to give specialized technical support, conduct situational analyses in the field, and take sectorial leadership.
+Cooperation and coordination with local governments, UN agencies, and other NGOs is a vital element, as well as being able to do financial priorities and reports.
 Furthermore education of both affected or displaced populations and staff will often be necessary.

 WASH Specialists will primarily, but not exclusively, be deployed to UNHCR or UNICEF.

 The Emergency Management Specialist coordinates the provision of emergency preparedness, readiness, and response support services.
 Furthermore, he/she ensures relevancy and quality of emergency response projects.

 The Emergency Management Specialist will primarily, but not exclusively, be deployed to UNHCR, UNICEF, FAO and WFP.